 Frequently Asked Questions

-Eye tracking is the process of measuring eye movements to determine where a person is looking, what they are looking at, and how long they pay attention to a particular point of focus.
-It can also be used to interact with devices (to control tablets, computers, mobile phones) with your eyes instead of using touch screens or a mouse.
+It is the process of measuring eye movements to determine where a person is looking, what they are looking at, and how long they pay attention to a particular point of focus.
+Furthermore, It can also be used to interact with devices (to control tablets, computers, mobile phones) with your eyes instead of using touch screens or a mouse.
 The eye tracker, on the other hand, is the device we use for eye-tracking and can be either external hardware or embedded software utilizing the camera of the device.
 One of the most fundamental uses of eye-tracking is Alternative and Augmentative Communication (AAC) which we explain further here.

 - A device emits infrared light